Class and Object in Java

 Java Object and Class Example: main outside class

-In previous program, we are creating main() method inside the class.
-Now, we create classes and define main() method in another class.
-This is a better way than previous one.
+In the previous program, we created the main() method inside the class.
+Now, we create the class and define the main() method in another class.
+This is a better way than the previous one.

 Output: